jlederluis/iqss-text-organizer/rce.md

 `./iqss-text-organizer/bin/txtorg`

-If you have X-forwarding enabled, a new window should pop up with the txtorg GUI.
+This should open a new window with the txtorg GUI.